Earthcomputer/unpick-v3-parser/spec.md

     - Otherwise, replace the literal expression with `expr1 | expr2 | ... | residual`, where `expr1`, `expr2`, etc are the expressions specified by the substitutions in the positive set.
 Do not include the residual if it is 0, otherwise apply the format of the group to the residual if specified.
 - If the literal remains unsubstituted, apply the format of the group to the literal.
 - If the substituted expression is directly inside a cast expression, and the type (JLS §15) of the substituted expression is equal to the type of the cast expression, or is convertible to it via widening primitive conversion (JLS §5.1.2), then the cast *may* be replaced by the substituted expression.
 The cast cannot be replaced if it changes semantics, for example by changing the overload of a method call.
 A cast may also need to be added for the same reason.

+### A note on field initializers
+An unpick implementation must be careful not to substitute constants in a field initializer in a way that would cause the code not to compile, or the field to no longer be a constant expression.
+This involves:
+- Not referencing fields that are declared later in the same class.
+- Not creating a cyclical reference of fields.

+A simple way to circumvent the issue is to not substitute constants in a field initializer if the field being initialized is a constant, or if the substituted expression contains field expressions referencing fields that are further down in the same class.

+If an unpick implementation wishes to go further, then the problems may be resolved by applying a different constant group to the offending field initializer than would normally be applied:
+- Constants from a wider scope may instead be applied.
+For example, if substituting a constant in the class scope would lead to a cyclical reference, but a constant from the global scope is also applicable and would not lead to a cyclical reference, then the constant from the global scope can be applied.
+- If the group is not the default group, then the default group can also be attempted.
+- If the group is the default group, then a constant for a wider but still compatible data type could be applied, provided that constant is not marked as `@strict`.